The warm sound of the oud

 In Syria, Milad builds oud with RestarT“I needed support to purchase materials and wood, so when I heard about the RestarT project I applied.”

-Milad finally finds a new way to get oud production off the ground by turning to the AMU project which provides support to small production activities in Syria, providing concrete assistance to those who want to continue living and working in the country.
+Melad finally finds a new path to take to get oud production off the ground by turning to the AMU project which provides support for small production activities in Syria, helping in a concrete way those who want to stay and live and work in the country.

-Milad is provided with raw wood and suitable tools.
-The boy immediately realizes that the advantage is great: “My work has improved: before I had to wait to sell at least two ouds to have a sum that would allow me to make some purchases for the laboratory, now no more.
-The business is going so well that I have also managed to lower the selling prices and consequently I have more customers”.
+Melad is provided with raw wood and suitable tools.
+He immediately realizes the benefits are significant: “My work has improved: before, I had to wait until I sold at least two ouds to get enough money to buy something for the workshop, but now I don’t.
+The business is doing so well that I’ve even managed to lower my prices, and as a result, I have more customers.”

 Oud and reciprocity

-The protagonists of the project, when they are admitted to RestarT, commit to return 50 percent of what they received in money, and the remainder in the form of goods and services to the community, thus creating a virtuous circle of mutual help and support.
+When the project’s participants are admitted to RestarT, they commit to returning 50 percent of their donations in cash, and the remainder in the form of goods and services to the community, thus creating a virtuous circle of mutual aid and support.

-Milad also generously spends himself to strengthen this sense of solidarity: “I managed to teach the art of making the oud for free to a young man who wanted to.”
+Melad also generously contributes to strengthening this sense of solidarity: “I was able to teach the art of making the oud to a young man who wanted to, free of charge.”

 Your support is essential to start other projects like this